Astra-API/slate/source/includes/schema/asset.md

 ## Asset

 An asset represents a financial instrument that holds value and can be bought, sold, or exchanged.
-ASTRA represents assets with an `Asset`.
+Astra represents assets with an `Asset`.
 There are four `Asset` types: SPOT, PERPETUAL, DATED FUTURE, OPTION.

 <!-- Currently, Astra provides support for SPOT and PERPETUALS. -->